1 Samuel 17:1-58 · 1 Samuel · Updated April 25, 2026

 Summary

 David arrives at the camp and hears Goliath's challenge.
-Unlike the others, he is not afraid and questions why this Philistine is allowed to defy the armies of the living God (17:26).
+Unlike the others, he is not afraid and questions why this Philistine defies the armies of the living God (17:26).
 David volunteers to fight Goliath, despite Saul's doubts about his youth and inexperience.
 David recounts his past victories over a lion and a bear, trusting that God will deliver him from Goliath as well (17:37).
 Saul agrees and offers David his armor, but David declines, choosing instead to face Goliath with a sling and five smooth stones (17:40).
 As Goliath approaches, David declares that he comes in the name of the Lord (17:45).
 David runs toward Goliath, slings a stone that strikes the giant in the forehead, and Goliath falls face down to the ground (17:49-50).

 Chiastic structure